Czarnyxd/ME7-Launch-CMD/README.md

-## 🌍 Open Source

-**ME7 Launch Control CMD V2** is a fully **open-source** project.

-The complete source code is publicly available in this repository, allowing anyone to inspect, learn from, modify, and improve the project.

-Bug reports, feature requests, suggestions, and Pull Requests are always welcome.

-The goal of this project is to provide the Bosch ME7 community with a transparent, free, and continuously evolving solution for installing and configuring Rolling Anti-Lag.

-This is my **first project published on GitHub**, so I kindly ask for your understanding if there are things that could be improved. 😊

-I'm always open to feedback, constructive criticism, and new ideas.
-If you find a bug or have a suggestion for improving the project, please feel free to open an **Issue** or submit a **Pull Request**.

-I hope this project proves useful to the Bosch ME7 community and continues to grow with the support and contributions of its users.

 # 🚀 ME7 Launch Control CMD V2

 > **A modern Launch Control installer and configurator for Bosch ME7 / ME7.5 ECUs, running entirely from the Windows Command Prompt (CMD).**